paulvangentcom/python_corona_simulation/README.md

-# Python Corona Simulation
+# Python COVID-19 ('Corona Virus') Simulation

 ![covid-19 sim!](images/covidsim.gif)

 After seeing [this article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) in the Washington Post I started wondering how such simulations might be done in Python, and indeed if I could expand upon the idea to make them more realistic and fun to play with.

 For a moment I thought about writing the simualation itself in pure Python, with matplotlib as visualisation tool.
-However it quickly became a design goal to be able to simulate large populations as well.

-For large interacting populations, computations can be reduced to vector and matrix operations, something that can be done extremely efficiently through NumPy, which uses both a fast backend written in C, as well as makes use of hardware acceleration features like SIMD (single instruction, multiple data), where many computations can be done on data arrays in relatively few clock cycles.
+However for large interacting populations, required computations scale quickly.
+Speeding up means reducing the operations to vector and matrix computations, something that can be done extremely efficiently through [NumPy](https://numpy.org/), which uses both a fast backend written in C, as well as makes use of hardware acceleration features like SIMD (single instruction, multiple data), which enables many operations on data arrays in relatively few clock cycles.

-Aside from that, I've worked with NumPy a lot but felt there was still much to learn, so the challenge became: build such a simulation and improve upon it *using only NumPy* for the computations and matplotlib for the visualisation.
+Aside from that, I've worked with NumPy a lot but felt there was still much to learn, so the challenge became: build such a simulation and improve upon it **using only NumPy** for the computations and matplotlib for the visualisation.

 # Simulation runs